 Our need for connection can be met by dominating others.
 We can also meet this need by having unmanageable problems in our lives for which we then receive attention from others.
 This can lead to habitual depression because we benefit from the attention of loved ones.

 To be truly fulfilled in life, we must grow.
 Growth can be emotional, physical, and/or intellectual.
 You can grow by becoming a better person or by learning to accept what is different.
 You can also grow by working out, reading books, or taking classes.
 Some people need to constantly learn and expand their minds to feel that they are truly growing.

 It is possible to fulfill your need for growth through negative means such as becoming a tyrant.
 Terrorists try to expand their agendas by committing inhuman acts.
 Science has created immense growth and progress for our world, though this progress also created the atomic bomb.

 Contributing beyond oneself is essential to a sense of fulfillment and happiness in life.
 You can volunteer time or make a donation to a charitable organization.
 A parent contributes when they provide their children with a good education.
 Many people want to leave their mark on this world with good deeds or a legacy with their children.

-As in everything human, there are paradoxes involved in the experience of these needs.
-A person may have a strong need for Certainty, but also have a strong need for Uncertainty, and therefore might constantly suffer an inner conflict as to which need is more important to satisfy.
+As with everything human, there are paradoxes in the experience of these needs.
+A person with a strong need for both Certainty and Uncertainty might constantly suffer an inner conflict as to which need is more important to satisfy.